A person with an e - bike on a hilltop, highlighting e - bike tires' role in connecting to terrain, as discussed in the tire maintenance guide.

 Choose the Right Replacement Tire

 Look at the rim of your old tire for size marks, such as 27.5 × 2.4" or 700 × 40C.
-Look for tires made just for e-bikes that have strong sides and good puncture protection.
+Look for tires made just for e-bikes that have strong sidewalls and good puncture protection.
 If you want to ride on city streets, choose tires with a smooth tread pattern.
 For woods, choose tires with a knobby tread pattern.
-Although better names cost more, they usually last longer and give you more value per mile.
+Although premium brands cost more, they usually last longer and give you more value per mile.

 Gather Your Tools

 For your wheel nuts, you'll need tools, a floor pump with a pressure gauge, and tire levers.
-To properly fix everything on an e-bike with a hub motor, you need a torque wrench.
-Having clean water on hand makes it easier for the tire to slide on.
+A torque wrench is essential for properly securing fasteners, especially on e-bikes with hub motors.
+A little soapy water can also aid in seating the tire onto the rim smoothly.
 Make sure your work area is clean, and you might want to wear gloves to protect your hands.

 Remove the Old Tire

 To be safe, disconnect the battery.
 Take note of how the cables join if you have a rear hub motor.
-If you need to, let go of the brakes and take off the wheel.
-Take out all the air from the old tire and use tire tools to pull one side off the rim.
+If you need to, release the brakes and remove the wheel.
+Deflate the old tire completely and use tire levers to pull one side off the rim.
 It's easy to get the other side off after the first one is off.
-Take out the inner tube and look inside the tire or rim for anything sharp that could have caused the hole.
+Take out the inner tube and look inside the tire or rim for anything sharp that could have caused the puncture.

 Install the New Tire